dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 In short, there is no version of .NET Framework for which the build system will select the `netstandard2.0` component.
 Older versions of .NET don't support .NET Standard 2.0.
 And for newer versions, it will always pick the `net46` library.

 Unfortunately, it's different in Rx 5.0.
+The only .NET Framework TFM offered by Rx 5.0 is `net472`.

 Which Rx target will be used when we target .NET Framework versions 4.6.2, 4.7, or 4.7.1?
-None of these can load the `net472` target because that required .NET Framework 4.7.2 or later.
+None of these can load the `net472` target because that requires .NET Framework 4.7.2 or later.
 But they can all load the `netstandard2.0` one.

 This opens the door to a plug-in problem.
 If someone built a Visual Studio plug-in targetting .NET Framework 4.6.2 that uses Rx 5.0, that plug-in would include a copy of the `netstandard2.0` copy of `System.Reactive.dll`.
 A plug-in targetting .NET Framework 4.7.2 that also uses Rx 5.0 will include a copy of the `net472` DLL.
 If that first plug-in loads first, it will cause the `netstandard2.0` DLL to load, and since that has exactly the same strong name as the `net472` DLL, the second plug-in is also going to get that `netstandard2.0` one.
 So if that second plug-in tries to use, say, Rx's WPF features, it will fail with a `TypeLoadException` or `MissingMethodException`.